Calling For Assistance

 If someone sends you flowers or balloons during your hospital stay, the florist or their delivery service will bring them to you.
 If the flowers arrive after you go home, we'll ask the florist to deliver to your home instead.

 Hearing Impaired Assistance

 If you or your family members are hearing impaired, we can provide telecommunication devices and certified sign language interpreters.
 Hearing amplifiers, TDDYs, volume controls on pay phones and patient phones, and closed captioning on patient televisions are all available.
-Additionally, we can provide nationally certified sign language interpreters through our DeafTalk service.
+We can also provide nationally certified sign language interpreters through our DeafTalk service.
 Please notify your nurse if you need any of these services.

 Leaving the Hospital

-Your doctor or nurse will probably give you care instructions before you go home.
-These instructions may cover medical care at home;future appointments;diet;activities;medications;medical supplies or equipment;or other things.
-Please be sure you understand these instructions and feel free to ask us to explain anything that you don't understand.
+Your doctor or nurse will give you care instructions before you go home.
+These instructions may cover medical care at home, future appointments, diet, activities, medications, medical supplies or equipment, or other things.
+Please be sure you understand these instructions.
+Feel free to ask us to explain anything that you don't understand.
 If you have questions about your care after you arrive home, contact our free health information service, Riverside Nurse.

 Mail and Other Deliveries To Your Room

-Hospital Volunteers donate their time and talents to perform many duties within the medical center, including sorting and delivering the mail to patients' rooms each day.
+A hospital volunteer may deliver mail or flowers if friends or family send these to you.
+Hospital volunteers donate their time and talents to perform many duties within the medical center.
+These duties include sorting and delivering the mail to patients' rooms each day.
 We keep a log of registered or certified mail, and you or your family member will be required to sign for it.
 After you go home, we will forward any cards and letters to your home address.

 All patients who come to the hospital should bring a list of the medications they take on a regular basis.
 This list should include prescription drugs as well as "over-the-counter" medication, herbal remedies and supplements.